A topic from the subject of Synthesis in Chemistry.

 RNA Sequencing

-RNA sequencing methods, such as RNA-Seq, are used to analyze the expression of genes and detect changes in gene activity.
+RNA sequencing methods, such as RNA-Seq, are used to analyze the gene expression and detect changes in gene activity.
 They involve sequencing RNA molecules to identify the transcripts present in a cell or tissue.

 Types of Experiments